 Count calories in and calories out.
 Weight loss is about the balance between calories taken in and calories burned.
 Take the weight you want to be and the activity level that you maintain and calculate the number of calories that you should eat to maintain that weight.
 Now you have to eat fewer calories than this number, on average, over time to lose weight and achieve your target.

 Write down everything.
 Keep a food diary with full daily calorie calculations.
 Note everything you eat, including the amount.
 Know what you are eating every day.
 And, again, write it down.

 Change your schedule, when possible.
 If you exercise in the afternoon but overeat while watching TV at night, try exercising at night.
 Go to work earlier.
 Come home later.
 Schedule your walks during times you know you’re vulnerable to snacking.

 Switch things up to help break bad habits.

 Weigh yourself every day.
 Those who weigh themselves every day tend to lose more weight than those who don’t.
 But don’t obsess on the daily ups and downs of your weight.
 The best time to weigh yourself?
 Just after waking up (after using the bathroom).
 Weigh at the same time every day.

 Daily weigh-ins keep people on track.
 They help people lose 200% more weight that when they weigh less frequently (more than one study has proven this).

 Honor your self.
-Derive your self worth from something other than a number on a scale and instead gift yourself a body that will function well to serve your noble life’s goals.
+Derive your self worth from something other than a number on a scale.
+Give yourself a body that will function well to serve your life’s goals.

 Do it for your kids.
 Find a way of motivating yourself by working out and eating well for someone important for you.
 Lose weight for your loved ones.
 When you don’t feel like working out, remember that you’re doing it for them.